- Schools Environmental Education – Integrated Catchment Management Programme

 - Supporting the Young Scientist competition

-Lisdoonvarna makes an ideal setting for learning about the natural drainage of an area.
+Lisdoonvarna was an ideal setting for learning about the natural drainage of an area.
 The Aille River is fed by a number of tributaries including its headwaters on the slopes of Slieve Elva upstream of Lisdoonvarna.
 The system is characterised by predominantly surface water features on the shales until it reaches the karstic limestone cave system at Doolin, before entering the sea.

 The Burren & Cliffs of Moher Geopark has engaged with the Brothers of Charity, Ennis and local walking and heritage guide Tony Kirby to run a pilot project to open up the Burren landscape for people with physical and intellectual disabilities.